From James Franco to Elon Musk, who could testify at Johnny Depp v Amber Heard trial?

 From James Franco to Elon Musk, who could testify at defamation trial of Johnny Depp and Amber Heard?

-The defamation case opposing Johnny Depp and Amber Heard is scheduled to begin on Monday (11 April) in Fairfax, Virginia.
+The defamation case opposing Johnny Depp and Amber Heard began on Monday (11 April) in Fairfax, Virginia.

 It stems from a complaint filed in 2019 by Depp, who alleges Heard, his ex-wife, defamed him in an op-ed she wrote for The Washington Post in 2018, in which she described herself as “a public figure representing domestic abuse”.
 He has asked for $50m in damages.